satyaki-mitra/docu-vault-ai/docs/API.md

-# AI Universal Knowledge Ingestion System - API Documentation
+# DocuVault AI- API Documentation

 ## Overview
-The AI Universal Knowledge Ingestion System is a production-grade RAG (Retrieval-Augmented Generation) platform that enables organizations to unlock knowledge from multiple document sources while maintaining complete data privacy and eliminating API costs.
+The DocuVault AI is a production-grade RAG (Retrieval-Augmented Generation) platform that enables organizations to unlock knowledge from multiple document sources while maintaining complete data privacy and eliminating API costs.

 **Base URL:** http://localhost:8000 (or your deployed domain)